IFAKA/opd/README.md

 So, i have to create habits?
 No
 I have to differenciate this concepts before:
-Habit is a simple action that i can do without think
+Habit is a simple action that i can do without think.
-Ritual is a complex action that needs a primitive
-belief to be done.
+Ritual is a complex action that needs a primitive belief to be done.

 I don't understand...

 Ok, let me explain.
-Rituals implies fear to god if you don't do the action
-And this primitive fear, helps me to mantain the attention,
-that's why since the beggining of the human story people do
-that (there are rituals that last days and people who
-practice it still remember what to do without any kind of
+Rituals implies fear to god if you don't do the action And this primitive fear, helps me to mantain the attention, that's why since the beggining of the human story people do that (there are rituals that last days and people who practice it still remember what to do without any kind of technology)
-technology)
 Requirement, believe in the consequences, don't sin

 System is the enviroment where Habit & Ritual live.